-The number of rural care workers and therefore places allocated to the rural care program, is dependent on:
+The number of rural care educators and therefore places allocated to the rural care program, is dependent on:

-- the physical capacity of the site - the number of children enrolled in the preschool program
+- the physical capacity of the site

-- demonstrated demand - financial viability.
+- demonstrated demand

+- financial viability.

 Rural care programs must be financially viable.
 To be financially viable, a rural care program must maintain the following average full-time equivalent (FTE) utilisation: